When life gets chaotic…

 8. Distance yourself from non-essential conflict and expectations.

-When you’re carrying big things, you don’t need people to add unimportant stuff to your load.
+When you’re carrying big things (like breaking free from toxic religious culture), you don’t need people to add unimportant stuff to your load.
 If you have friends, family members, or colleagues who are really bad at drawing boundaries and are constantly asking you to carry more for them, this is probably not a good season for them to be in your life.
 Drawing boundaries in these areas is going to be really, REALLY important.

 The other thing you might have to do is step back from some roles.
 Remember, we said to distance yourself from conflict AND expectations?
 There are some things in your life that are really good, but they require effort and concentration.
 Like a volunteer job, or mentoring that you are doing.
 If you don’t have the bandwidth for it, now is the time to say, “I can’t do this anymore.”
 Maybe it will come back later, or maybe it won’t.
 Either way, step out of the expectation for this season so that it’s not pulling energy away from the battle you’re in the middle of.
 This intentional boundary setting is a kind way to show care for yourself when life gets chaotic.